 Instructions

-- Using a stand mixer with paddle attachment, mix together the gluten-free flour, sugar, yeast, optional psyllium husk powder, baking powder, and salt on low speed until combined.
+- Using a stand mixer with paddle attachment, mix together the gluten-free flour, sugar, yeast, psyllium husk powder, baking powder, and salt on low speed until combined.3 cups gluten-free all purpose flour, 2 tablespoons granulated sugar, 1 packet (2 ½ tsp) instant rapid rise yeast, 1 tablespoon psyllium husk powder , 1 teaspoon baking powder, 1 teaspoon salt

 - Add warm water, eggs, and olive oil.
-Mix on low speed to let the dough come together, about 1 minute.
+Mix on low speed to let the dough come together, about 1 minute.1 ½ cups warm water (110°F), 2 large eggs, ¼ cup olive oil

 - Increase speed to medium and beat for 5 minutes, scraping down paddle and bowl halfway through.
 The batter will be slightly thick, like brownie batter.

 - Line a baking sheet with parchment paper and spray with nonstick cooking spray.
-Place a quart ziplock bag in a medium bowl and fold over sides so it’s open.
+Place a gallon ziplock bag in a bowl and fold over sides so it’s open.
 Use two silicone spoons to scrape the dough into the bottom of the bag.
-Squeeze out excess air and close.
+Push all the dough to the bottom, squeeze excess air from the top, and twist to close.
+You don't have to worry about "zipping" it close because the twisting keeps the dough from escaping out the top.

 - Snipe off a 1-inch corner of the bag so you have a makeshift piping bag.
 Be sure to not cut too big of a corner, or you will have large breadsticks.
 Pipe 6-inch long breadsticks onto the prepared baking sheet, about 2-inches apart.
 You may need a second baking sheet to fit all the dough.